heiniglab/multiomics-network-inference/README.md

 We use some previously established results (results from the random walk analysis) from the [Hawe et al. 2022](https://www.nature.com/articles/s41588-021-00969-x) publication.
 The data are provided in [this file](rw_string_v9_ld_wb_prioritize_full_with_empirical_p_lte_0.05.txt) of this repository.

+## Contact

+For any questions regarding this repository you can contact the first author of the paper via [email](mailto:johann.hawe@gmail.com) or find him on [twitter](https://twitter.com/johannhawe).